 The Best Times to Visit Denver

 With four distinct and unique seasons, choosing the best time to visit Denver depends on personal interests.
-For skiers and other snow enthusiasts, winter and early spring are hard to beat for beauty, sporting conditions and continual sun.
+For skiers, Snowboarders and other snow enthusiasts, winter and early spring are hard to beat for beauty, sporting conditions and continual sun.
 Fall is the time to see the golden Rocky Mountain aspen trees and to experience warm to pleasantly cool, but not too cold, weather conditions.
 Springtime weather is the most capricious, which can make traveling tricky but also displays Denver at its greenest.
-Summer is really the only time to avoid possible snow, and is also the best time for warm-weather activities such as hiking, biking, horseback riding, fishing, rafting or golfing.
+Summer is really the only time to avoid possible snow, and is also the best time for warm-weather activities such as hiking, mountain biking, horseback riding, fishing, rafting or golfing.
 Denver hotels accommodate all Denver seasons with a mountain flair.

 What to Pack

 Whether hiking boots or ski boots, outdoor gear is a must, as the best way to experience Denver and the surrounding area is through spending time outside.
 Overall, Colorado style is more about functionality than fashion.
 Sunglasses and sunscreen are absolutely necessary no matter the season—the elevation of the “Mile High City” really does make the sun stronger, and during wintertime this intensity is further magnified through reflection off the snow.
-Clothing-wise, summers are hot enough for shorts and sleeveless tops whereas winters necessitate bulky jackets, hats and gloves.
+Clothing-wise, summers are hot enough for shorts and sleeveless tops whereas winters necessitate warm jackets, hats and gloves.
 Fall and spring can be a mixture of the two extremes, and so layers of different weights are the best way to prepare.

 Denver International Airport Weather